Kenyans march against attacks on women over mini-skirts

 "An African woman should be decent," said James Macharia, a 26-year-old student who stood watching the rally with a group of other men.
 "They are provoking us.
 And I think we should put in place laws to curb that."

-The attacks recalled similar incidents in neighboring Uganda, which passed an anti-pornography law last December that was widely seen as banning short skirts.
+The attacks recalled similar incidents in neighbouring Uganda, which passed an anti-pornography law last December that was widely seen as banning short skirts.

 (Editing by Sonya Hepinstall)